XHMDR-FM

 XHMDR-FM is a radio station in Ciudad Madero, Tamaulipas, Mexico.
-It is an owned-and-operated station of Grupo Imagen and carries its Imagen Radio news/talk programming.
+It is an owned-and-operated station of Grupo Imagen and carries its Imagen Radio news/talk and english classic hits programming.

 History

 XHMDR received its concession on October 2, 1990.
 It was owned by Enrique Regules Uriegas for Multimedios Radio.
 XHMDR's first format was "Estéreo Recuerdo", which broadcast contemporary music in Spanish and later became "Stereo Hits", a pop format in Spanish.
 Imagen acquired XHMDR in 2006 and changed to news/talk programming.